GuillaumeGomez/rustdoc-stripper/README.md

 * -d | --dir [directory]  : Specify a directory path to work on, optional
 * -v | --verbose          : Activate verbose mode
 * -f | --force            : Remove confirmation demands
+* -m | --ignore-macros    : macros in hierarchy will be ignored (so only macros with doc comments will appear in the comments file)

 By default, rustdoc is run with -s option: